ericwindmill/fanspace/docs/schema.md

 attend      | boolean   | not null
 user_id     | integer   | not null, foreign key (references users), indexed setlist_id  | integer   | not null, foreign key (references setlist), indexed

-*Users can attend and comment on setlists.*
-*Setlists have many songs.*
-*Albums have many songs.*
-*Songs belong to albums and setlists.*